 Lighten-up easy Moussaka Stuffed Eggplants bring a traditional Greek comfort food to a whole new level – Easy to make, gluten-free and ready in just 30 min, this is a great recipe the whole family will love.

-Finally, fill each eggplant with the moussaka mixture, top with ricotta sauce, sprinkle with basil & chilli flakes (for a bit of heat) and your dinner is ready!
+Finally, fill each eggplant with the moussaka mixture, top with ricotta sauce, sprinkle with basil & chili flakes (for a bit of heat) and your dinner is ready!

 These easy Moussaka Stuffed Eggplants are the kind of comfort food I crave on cold nights this time of the year – They’re awesomely quick to put together and guaranteed to be a big crowd-pleaser!